 Now in 2018 there are over 130 affiliates of Rebuilding Together and nearly 10,000 homes and community centers are [Re]habilitated every year.
 Because of the work we do across the nation, families are able to stay together, older neighbors can stay in their homes, and, according to a study done by our national office, 11% of our clients have avoided homelessness between 2014 and 2016.

 Here in Kern County, we have been helping our neighbors since 2008.
 Much of our energy is on

-[Re]build Day, a day where we gather volunteers of all types and sizes and do as much work on a house to make it safe for the residents as is humanly possible between 8am and 4pm.
+[Re]build Day, a day in April, where we gather volunteers of all types and sizes and do as much work on a house to make it safe for the residents as is humanly possible between 8am and 4pm.
 At 4pm, the day is done and everyone goes home.
 You might not have seen anything like it before, but come join us and catch the vision.
 It's pretty amazing what you can do when a group of people are ready and willing to help.